braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/implementation_guide.md

 #### Handling key-value pairs

-The method below, `didReceive` is called when the content extension has received a notification, it can be found within the `NotificationViewController`.
+The following method, `didReceive` is called when the content extension has received a notification, it can be found within the `NotificationViewController`.
 The key-value pairs provided in the dashboard are represented in the code through the use of a `userInfo` dictionary.

 **Parsing Key-Value Pairs from Push Notifications**<br>